sh2/extension-summarize-translate-claude/README.md

 You can obtain a Anthropic API Key from [Claude API \ Anthropic](https://www.anthropic.com/api).
 This extension currently uses Claude 3 Sonnet.
+I will evaluate Claude 3 Haiku when it is released.

 ## Usage